15 Best Eco-Friendly Flooring Options for Your Home

 Unlike synthetic vinyl, true linoleum is made from natural materials like linseed oil, wood flour, and cork dust.
 It’s biodegradable, long-lasting, and available in a variety of colours and patterns Linoleum is also naturally antimicrobial, which helps improve indoor air quality.

-Since it’s made from renewable resources like the reclaimed wood flooring we discussed, it remains a top choice for those seeking sustainable flooring solutions.
+Since it’s made from renewable resources, such as the reclaimed wood flooring we discussed, it remains a top choice for those seeking the best eco-friendly flooring solutions.

 7. Recycled Glass Tile Flooring